autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-This returns the overall digest hash of the tree with `(k, v)` at a leaf pointer `ix`, with all the sibling hashes `path`.
-The calculation consists of iterating to each sibling in the array of siblings' digests, attributing the hashes for left and right sub-trees, and then iteratively hashing them.
+this returns the overall digest hash of the tree with `(k, v)` at a leaf pointer `ix`, with all the sibling hashes `path`. the calculation consists of iterating to each sibling in the array of siblings' digests, attributing the hashes for left and right sub-trees, and then iteratively hashing them.

-Although there are multiple representations of an associative array, a general rule for the indexing representation is that:
+although there are multiple representations of an associative array, a general rule for the indexing representation is that:
 - a right sibling can be found through `2 * ix + 2`, so `(ix % 2 == 0) == true`, and
 - a left sibling can be found through `2 * ix + 1`,  so `(ix % 2 == 1) == true`.